MehdiMousavikherad/MVC_FirstProject/README.md

 # MVC_FirstProject
-this is my first in spring_mvc and some problem occured
+this is my first in spring_mvc and some problem was occured